 Preventative Injury & Rehabilitation

 The body uses compensation patterns to perform motions when strength and mobility are not sufficient.
-Muscle imbalances can form when a muscle or group of muscles are unable to properly move a joint through a range of motion, other muscles in the body will take over for that inhibited muscle to try and bring the body back into balance.
+Muscle imbalances may form when a muscle or group of muscles are unable to properly move a joint through a range of motion, other muscles in the body will take over for that inhibited muscle to try and bring the body back into balance.

 Pre-Event Sports Massage

 Pre-Event Sports massage is great when used in preparation for events and competitions.
 It may help get the athlete in a good mental state for competition and prepares them to reach their athletic performance potential.